davidcarlisle/dpc-inputenc-tests/readme.txt

   luatex has the expandable primitive \(luatex)Uchar which constructs the character from its number.

-  in xetex I am currently using \char but that is not expandable so will mess up ligatures etc (I think, not sure how this works in xetex).
-It's possible to generate things like ^^^410 (for the cyrillic examples) and the code for that is there, but It's not clear that that can be used without \scantokens so ens up again not being expandable.
+  In xetex I am currently using \char but that is not expandable so will mess up ligatures etc (I think, not sure how this works in xetex).
+It's possible to generate things like ^^^410 (for the cyrillic examples) and the code for that is there, but It's not clear that that can be used without \scantokens so ends up again not being expandable.

-  unactive mode is mostly unimplemented and just a sketch.
+  The unactive mode is mostly unimplemented and just a sketch.

-  For latin1 input and Uniocde fonts in 8bit mode accented characters go via LICR such as \'{e} and so work being mapped back to EU2 encoding.
+  For latin1 input and Unicode fonts in 8bit mode accented characters go via LICR such as \'{e} and so work being mapped back to EU2 encoding.
 For cyrillic though as shown in test-cp1251-eu2.tex The input gets mapped to things like \CYRA which would be defined if